awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/AutoScalingGroupLifecycle.md

 It is important that you create a corresponding scale\-in event for each scale\-out event that you create\.
 This helps ensure that the resources assigned to your application match the demand for those resources as closely as possible\.

-When a scale\-in event occurs, the Auto Scaling group detaches one or more instances\.
+When a scale\-in event occurs, the Auto Scaling group terminates one or more instances\.
 The Auto Scaling group uses its termination policy to determine which instances to terminate\.
-Instances that are in the process of detaching from the Auto Scaling group and shutting down enter the `Terminating` state, and can't be put back into service\.
+Instances that are in the process of terminating from the Auto Scaling group and shutting down enter the `Terminating` state, and can't be put back into service\.
 If you add a lifecycle hook to your Auto Scaling group, you can perform a custom action here\.
 Finally, the instances are completely terminated and enter the `Terminated` state\.

 ## Attach an instance<a name="as-lifecycle-attach"></a>